pisinger/pisinger.github.io/_posts/2025-08-01-demystifying-konnectivity-in-k8s.md

 - Nodes → Control plane: Direct access to the API server using private IPs through the load balancer.
 - Control plane → Admission Controller Webhooks: Still routed securely via the Konnectivity agent.

-This hybrid model enhances performance while maintaining strong security standards.
-It also simplifies private networking in AKS, bringing it closer to the flexibility of self-managed clusters where full control over the control plane and network allows direct exposure of the kubelet API on tcp:10250.
-Previously, this wasn’t feasible in cloud environments, which is why Konnectivity was introduced in the first place.
+This hybrid setup not only boosts performance but also marks a significant shift in how private networking is handled in AKS.
+By enabling direct access from the managed control plane to the kubelet API over private IPs, it brings AKS closer to the operational flexibility of self-managed clusters where exposing the kubelet API on tcp:10250 is straightforward.
+In the past, such direct communication wasn’t feasible in cloud-managed environments due to network isolation and security constraints, which is one of the key reasons Konnectivity was introduced: to securely bridge that gap 😊.